autonomous-testing/website/blog/2025-10-10-synot/index.md

 ---
-title: How Synot scaled test automation (& visual testing)
+title: How SYNOT TECH scaled test automation (& visual testing)
 description: A story of evolving QA maturity in a complex iGaming environment and how visual testing helped make automation more robust.
 slug: synot-tech-test-automation-wopee
 authors: [marcel]